bianjieai/ics721-demo/README.md

 # Interchain NFT

-## Disclaimer

-The following repository and [`x/inter-nft`](./x/inter-nft/) module serves as an example and is used to exercise the functionality of Interchain nft end-to-end for development purposes only.
-This module **SHOULD NOT** be used in production systems and developers building on Interchain NFT are encouraged to design their own authentication modules which fit their use case.

 ## Overview

 The following repository contains a basic example of an Interchain NFT module and serves as a developer guide for teams that wish to use Interchain NFT functionality.